bxdoan/bxdoan/README.md

 <div align="center">

-> I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.
+> Happiness is not something readymade.
+It comes from your own actions.

-> — Maya Angelou —
+> — Dalai Lama —

 </div>